Franchise Business Definition: A Beginner’s Guide To Franchising

 When you’re doing something you enjoy, you’re more likely to succeed.

-To summarise: a franchise is a type of business where an established company (a franchisor) allows another party (a franchisee) to set up a business under their brand name in exchange for upfront and ongoing fees.
+To summarise: a franchise is a type of business where an established company (a franchisor) allows another party (a franchisee) to set up a business under their brand name in exchange for upfront and ongoing royalties and fees.

 Now, we’d like to hear from you.